ckreisch/ExoplanetSpectra/README.md

 # ExoplanetSpectra
-Design project to extract exoplanet transmission spectra from multi-wavelength light curves
+Design project to extract exoplanet transmission spectra from multi-wavelength light curves.

 #Classes we plan to use:
  - Noise (with derived classes WhiteNoise, RedNoise)